Tim Stratford: Early life and education

 Stratford was born on 26 February 1961 in Liverpool, England.
 He was educated at Knowsley Hey School, a comprehensive school in Huyton, Merseyside.
 He studied at the University of Leicester, graduating with a Bachelor of Science (BSc) degree in 1982, and trained for ordination at Wycliffe Hall, Oxford.
 He later studied for a Doctor of Philosophy (PhD) degree at the University of Sheffield, submitting his doctorate in 2008: his thesis was titled "Urban liturgy in the Church of England: a historical, theological and anthropological analysis of the mid-Victorian slum priest ritualists and their legacy".

 Ordained ministry

 He was ordained deacon in 1986 and priest in 1987.
 After curacies in Mossley Hill and St Helens he was chaplain to David Sheppard, Bishop of Liverpool from 1991 to 1994.
 He was vicar of West Derby from 1994 to 2003; and team rector of Kirkby from 2003 to 2012.
 He was Archdeacon of Leicester from 2012 until his installation as Dean of Chester on 8 September 2018.

+On 7 June 2024, he officiated the wedding of Hugh Grosvenor, 7th Duke of Westminster and Olivia Grace Henson.